shibbirtanvin/DLContract/README.md

 ## Installation

 To run DLContract, we need to install Python 3.x, Python 3.7 is recommended.
 The current version has been tested on Python 3.7.
 It is recommended to install Python virtual environment for the tool.
 Furthermore, we used bash shell scripts to automate running benchmark and Python scripts.
-Below are step-by-step instructions to setup environment and run the tool.
+Below are step-by-step instructions to setup the environment and run the tool.

 ### Environment Setup